andrisasuke/sparkjava-example/README.md

 1. Guice dependency injection
 2. Connect to MySQL database
-2. Hibernate persistence (with connection pool)
+3. Hibernate persistence (with connection pool)
+4. Properties configuration file using `https://github.com/typesafehub/config`
-3. to be continue..
+5. to be continue..

 ## How to run :